allenai/ai2thor-rearrangement/README.md

 #### Install original dataset

-To download pre-generated training and validation datasets for rearrangement in ProcTHOR, from the project's root directory, call:
+To download pre-generated training and validation datasets for rearrangement in ProcTHOR, **from the project's root directory**, call:
 ```bash
 inv install-procthor-dataset
 ```